KristofVC84/DBH/klasnummers/description/description.nl.md

 ## Uitvoer:

 ```
-In week ... is leerling met volgnummer ... van dienst.
+In week ... is leerling met volgnummer ... van dienst!
 ```